cronvel/kung-fig/doc/KFG.md

 ```
 string1: This is an implicit string.
-string2: "This is a quoted string.\nThis is on a new lines."
+string2: "This is a quoted string.\nThis is on a new line."
 string3: > This is a litteral string. \n <-- this 'anti-slash n' is litteral and does not produce a newline.
 string4:
 	> This is a multi-line string.